crh2302/2171-swen-610-01-2-CJSR/docs/DesignDoc.md

 #### Resignation
 A player can sign-out from the application whenever he/she wants.
 Once the player signs out the username used by him/her is released and anyone can use that name.
 When a player signs-out during a game, the game is cancelled, and the opponent is notified.

+#### Limitations
+Our application did encounter some bugs/limitations that were unable to be fixed.
+The following are the bugs our group was not able to correct:
+  1. If a player submits an illegal move, the application still changes turn even though the piece is replaced back in its original location.
+  2. Upon a page refresh, if the player has not submitted their move, the disc disappears from the board.

 ## Application Domain

 This section describes the application domain.